-Who pays more for auto insurance, men or women?
-Let's compare car insurance rates by gender.
+Who pays more for car insurance: men or women?

-For drivers in most age brackets, male and female car insurance rates are similar: on average, women pay $740 per six-month policy, while men pay $735.
+For drivers in most age brackets, male and female car insurance rates are similar: on average, women pay $1,480 per annual policy, while men pay $1,470.

 For young drivers, however, gender and car insurance tell a different story.
-Men younger than 20 pay an average of 14% more per year for car insurance than do women in the same age bracket.
+Men younger than 20 pay an average of 14% more per year for car insurance than do women in the same age bracket (methodology here).

 In this guide, The Zebra's licensed car insurance experts explore the reasons for this discrepancy and review some easy ways to save on your next policy.

 See if you could be saving on auto insurance today.

 Car insurance premiums for young male and female drivers (under age 25)